-Quantization techniques for LLMs can be classified as post-training quantization (PTQ) and quantization-aware training (QAT).

 \textbf{Post-Training Quantization (PTQ).} PTQ quantizes LLMs after the model has been trained.
 To compensate for the accuracy drop, PTQ uses a small calibration dataset to update the quantized weights and/or activations.
-PTQ for LLMs can in general be grouped into two categories: weight-only quantization, and weight-activation co-quantization.
+PTQ in general can be grouped into two categories: weight-only quantization, and weight-activation co-quantization.

 \begin{itemize}